enabledhq/enabledhq.github.io/_posts/2017-07-14-innovation-trap-lean-startup.md

 On a side note, this very fast cycle serves the players on the capital supply side more than the would-be innovator.
 This pace allows Investors and VCs to observe many more ideas, basically throwing more at the wall, more often, to see what sticks.

 However, too much store is placed in the hope that quick iterations of feedback will shape an idea into a successful product.
 In our experience, this is not an optimal pathway.

+> It is important to stress that problems worth solving are associated with a customer’s strong motivation to partake.

 People are generally very happy to help you improve your idea, this does not mean they will become a customer.
 Often, feedback collected from less enthusiastic people - referred to as a false objection - signals they never really want to buy your product.